Officially-aditya/SastaWallet/README.md

-This is the frontend of the application.
+This is the frontend of the NetMain Wallet.
 It is a simple web page that allows users to input their wallet address and it lets them to connect it to their metamask.
-After connection, accourding to the mode, it sends etherium to the destined address.
+After connection, according to the mode, it sends etherium to the destined address.